Variables

-Variables are named slots for storing values.
-You define a new variable in Jingle using a var
+*Variables* are named slots for storing values.
+You define a new variable in Jingle using a `var` statement, like so:

 var a = 1 + 2